jcinnamond/lawyer/README.md

 	Foo.implements(Pingable)

-...and then check that the arguments passed to a method match some interface:
+...but this works best when you write loosely coupled objects and then define the interfaces between them.
+You can then write specs to check that a class implements a particular contract:

+    require 'foo'
 	require 'pingable'

-	class PingServer
-	  def initialize(client)
-	    Pingable.check(client)

-	    # If you get this far then you know you can safely call
-		client.ping
+	describe Foo do
+	  it { should implement(Pingable) }
 	end

+...and use mocks to test methods that expect to receive objects that conform to a particular contract:

+	describe Pinger do
+	  let(:pingable) { contract_double(Pingable) }
+	  subject(:pinger) { Pinger.new(pingable) }

+	  it "pings the pingable" do
+	    subject.run
+		expect(:pingable).to have_received(:ping)
 	  end

-...or even force your methods to only use a declared interface:

-	require 'pingable'

-	class ParanoidPingServer
-	  def initialize(client)
-	    pingable_client = Pingable.proxy(client)

-	    # pingable_client only responds to the methods in Pingable
-		pingable_client.ping
-		pingable_client.pong # => NoMethodError
+      it "can't call methods that aren't part of the contract" do expect { pingable.pong }.to raise_error(NoMethodError)
 	  end
 	end

-...and add it to your tests:

-    describe PingServer do
-	  describe ".new" do
-	    it "checks that the client is pingable" do expect(PingServer, :new).to check_interface(Pingable)
-		end
-	  end
-	end

-...and use mocks to test your code:

-	describe PingServer do
-	  let(:pinger) { interface_double(Pingable) }
-	  subject(:server) { PingServer.new(pinger) }

-	  it "pings" do
-	    server.run
-		expect(pinger).to have_received(:ping)
-	  end
-	end
+...all based off a single definition of the contract.

 This helps you to write loosely coupled code that relies on well defined interfaces.
-By declaring that a class implements a given interface you catch any mismatch between the expected behaviour and the implementation when the file is required, instead of encountering a runtime error when it's too late.
-Combining this with argument checking and testing those through rspec will give you confidence that changing one part of the code (i.e., the interface, the implementation of the interface or the consumer) will not break other parts.
+By declaring the contract up front and then using that in your tests you can ensure that any mismatches between the expected interface and the actual impelmentations are caught as you modify your codebase.

 ## Installation